-- (1) On a pro forma as adjusted basis to give effect to the conversion of all of the outstanding shares of our preferred stock into 10,488,178 shares of our common stock upon the completion of this offering, our sale of 5,000,000 shares of common stock in this offering at the initial public offering price of \$8.00 per share, after deducting estimated underwriting discounts and commissions and offering expenses, and the application of the net proceeds from those shares. - (2) On a pro forma as adjusted basis to give effect to the issuance of 206,044 shares of our common stock to Mayo Foundation for Medical Education and Research pursuant to a license agreement upon the completion of this offering.
-In connection with the issuance of these shares, we will record a one-time stock-based compensation expense of \$1.6 million, which amount has been computed using the initial public offering price of \$8.00 per share.
+- (1) On a pro forma as adjusted basis to give effect to the conversion of all of the outstanding shares of our preferred stock into 10,488,178 shares of our common stock upon the completion of this offering, our sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$8.50 per share, the mid-point of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and offering expenses, and the application of the net proceeds from those shares.
+A \$1.00 increase (decrease) in the assumed public offering price of \$8.50 per share would increase (decrease) each of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity by approximately \$4.65 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares we are offering.
+An increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$8.50 per share, would increase each of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity by approximately \$13.49 million.
+Similarly, a decrease of 1.0 million shares in the number of shares offered by us, together with a \$1.00 decrease in the assumed offering price of \$8.50 per share, would decrease each of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity by approximately \$11.63 million.
+The pro forma information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing. - (2) On a proforma as adjusted basis to give effect to the issuance of 206,044 shares of our common stock to Mayo Foundation for Medical Education and Research pursuant to a license agreement upon the completion of this offering.
+In connection with the issuance of these shares, we will record a one-time stock-based compensation expense of \$1.8 million, which amount has been computed using the mid-point of the range listed on the cover page of this prospectus.